Hieratic: Etymology

-Hieratic can also be an adjective meaning "[o]f or associated with sacred persons or offices; sacerdotal."
+Hieratic can also be an adjective meaning 'of or associated with sacred persons or offices; sacerdotal'.

 Development

-Hieratic developed as a cursive form of hieroglyphic script in the Naqada III period of Ancient Egypt, roughly 3200–3000 BC.
+Hieratic developed as a cursive form of hieroglyphic script in the Naqada III period of Ancient Egypt, roughly 3200–3000 BCE.
 Although handwritten printed hieroglyphs continued to be used in some formal situations, such as manuscripts of the Egyptian Book of the Dead, noncursive hieroglyphic script became largely restricted to monumental inscriptions.
-Hieratic was used in the Hellenistic period.

-Around 650 BC, the even more-cursive Demotic script developed from hieratic.
+Around 650 BCE, the more cursive Demotic script developed from hieratic.
 Demotic arose in northern Egypt and replaced hieratic and the southern shorthand known as abnormal hieratic for most mundane writing, such as personal letters and mercantile documents.
-Hieratic continued to be used by the priestly class for religious texts and literature into the third century BC.
+Hieratic continued to be used by the priestly class for religious texts and literature into the third century CE.

 Uses and materials

 Through most of its long history, hieratic was used for writing administrative documents, accounts, legal texts, and letters, as well as mathematical, medical, literary, and religious texts.
-During the Græco-Roman period, when Demotic (and later, Greek) had become the chief administrative script, hieratic was limited primarily to religious texts.
+During the Greco-Roman period, when Demotic, and later, Greek, had become the chief administrative script, hieratic was limited primarily to religious texts.
 In general, hieratic was much more important than hieroglyphs throughout Egypt's history, being the script used in daily life.
 It was also the writing system first taught to students, knowledge of hieroglyphs being limited to a small minority who were given additional training.
-In fact, it is often possible to detect errors in hieroglyphic texts that came about due to a misunderstanding of an original hieratic text.
+It is often possible to detect errors in hieroglyphic texts that came about due to a misunderstanding of an original hieratic text.

 Most often, hieratic script was written in ink with a reed brush on papyrus, wood, stone, or pottery ostraca.
 During the Roman period, reed pens (calami) were also used.
 Thousands of limestone ostraca have been found at the site of Deir al-Madinah, revealing an intimate picture of the lives of common Egyptian workers.
 Besides papyrus, stone, ceramic shards, and wood, there are hieratic texts on leather rolls, although few have survived.
 There are also hieratic texts written on cloth, especially on linen used in mummification.
-There are some hieratic texts inscribed on stone, a variety known as lapidary hieratic; these are particularly common on stelae from the twenty-second dynasty.
+There are some hieratic texts inscribed on stone, a variety known as lapidary hieratic.
+These are particularly common on stelae from the twenty-second dynasty.

 During the late sixth dynasty, hieratic was sometimes incised into mud tablets with a stylus, similar to cuneiform.
 About five hundred of these tablets have been discovered in the governor's palace at Ayn Asil (Balat), and a single example was discovered from the site of Ayn al-Gazzarin, both in the Dakhla Oasis.
 At the time the tablets were made, Dakhla was located far from centers of papyrus production.
 These tablets record inventories, name lists, accounts, and approximately fifty letters.
 Of the letters, many are internal letters that were circulated within the palace and the local settlement, but others were sent from other villages in the oasis to the governor.